larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (57:04)
-I've seen in you know that there was several aspects to that, and so I mean OK, here we have the video sector.
+I've seen in you know that there was several aspects to that, and so I mean OK, here we have the vidissector.
 And.
 Looking at some seen here
 we got this fake hand.
 That's the first clip.